92berra/92berra/README.md

 1. Preparing certificates to study related with Computer Science in depth.
 2. Preparing portfolio completed version to keep interest with coding.
-3. Part-time job 3hours in weekdays, 5hours in weekend to make money. ~I wanna join the company to make a lot of money, not the part-time job. 😭~
+3. Part-time job for 3hours on weekdays, 5hours on weekend to make money. ~I wanna join the company to make a lot of money, not the part-time job. 😭~
 4. [Writing retrospect](https://berra.tistory.com/category/Retrospect) - daily, weekly, monthly
 5. [Reviewing interested papers or books](https://berra.tistory.com/category/Reviews)